 Family Fun Ideas

-This post is not complete without a short list of fun things your family can do.
-Of course, there are always more!
+This post is incomplete without a short list of family fun ideas.

-- Clapping rhymes, stamping rhythms, tapping/drumming at the table
+- Clapping rhymes, stamping rhythms, tapping/drumming at the table.

 - Collect pretty autumn leaves or flowers.
-Once home, stick them on sheets of paper, or make cards.
+Once back home, stick them on sheets of paper, or make cards.

-- Remember some of the fun things you did growing up, and think about how you could adjust them for your family
+- Remember some of the fun things you did growing up.

 There are so many great benefits to having fun as a family.
 It just takes some thought and planning.
 Your kids will wonder what came over you!